Trump wins Idaho GOP caucus with overwhelming support; many participants favor returning to primary

 Trump was the favorite for voters who participated at the Best Western Plus Coeur d'Alene Inn.
 Ron DeSantis, Nikki Haley, Vivek Ramaswamy, Chris Christie and Ryan Binkley were the other five candidates on the ballot.

-At the Best Western, Trump garnered 342 votes, Haley received 35 votes, DeSantis received 8 and Christie got 1, according to Beverly Guenette, organizer at the Best Western caucus.
+At the Best Western, Trump garnered 342 votes, Haley received 35 votes, DeSantis received eight and Christie got one, according to Beverly Guenette, organizer at the Best Western caucus.

 Donald Knapp, who wore a red "MAKE AMERICA GREAT AGAIN" hat, said Trump stands for the right things and that the economy, inflation and gas prices were better under Trump's leadership.